lolapriego/financial_predictor/Readme.md

 - ##### There is a helper to know how to separate a .log or a .txt file with a lot of tweets from a period bigger than a day at the dataset folder

+# Usage
+Please do not forget to look at the Dataset section
+- Go to src folder and run the script finance_predictor.rb.
+You need to give it two arguments: start date and end date.
+- It will show the sentiment score, the news alarms score and finally the Dow Jones Closing values for that period
+- DO NOT FORGET to previously sorted your files at the dataset folder.
+This should correspond with the period of the arguments.
+- Example: $ ruby finance_predictor.rb "2013-11-02" "2013-11-10"

 # More info
 For more information, like how to collect the data check my blog:
 - [How To Collect Tweets, Step By Step.](http://lolapriego.com/blog/how-to-collect-tweets-step-by-step/)